watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 To create a model for bipolar electrodialysis we use the mass transfer equations from conventional electrodialysis on the CEM and AEM
 (for further details please refer to :py:mod:`watertap.unit_models.electrodialysis_1D`) and couple it with equations developed for BPEM.

-Across the BPEM water disassociation occurs when the limiting current is exceeded.
+Across the BPEM, water disassociation occurs when the limiting current is exceeded.
 Assuming the unit model is operated in the hydrolysis regime the current density consists of the limiting current and the water splitting current.
 See equation (3) in  Wilhelm et al. (2001) [7]_ or equations (11) and (12) from González et al. (2023) [13]_ for further details.
 The limiting current density is obtained from González et al. (2023) [13]_.
 It sets the amount of salt ions flowing across the BPEM.
-The governing equations for catalyst induced water disassociation is derived from by model proposed by Mareev et al. (2020) [5]_.
+The governing equations for catalyst induced water disassociation is derived from the model proposed by Mareev et al. (2020) [5]_.
 The equations pertaining to the BPEM have been presented in **Table 3**.

 .. csv-table:: **Table 3** Essential equations across BPEM